Sunday, November 26, 2023

 Bahaghari

-Balatbat Productions – Producer Attorney Ricardo S. Balatbat, Executive Producer Soledad Balatbat [also Ben Balatbat – occasional director] also lent out production facilities to other outfits such as Luis San Juan Productions, and Gerry de Leon's Women In Cages (1971)
+Balatbat Productions (c.1963-70) – Producer Attorney Ricardo S. Balatbat, Executive Producer Soledad Balatbat [also Ben Balatbat – occasional director]; also lent out production facilities to other outfits such as Luis San Juan Productions, and Gerry de Leon's Women In Cages (1971).

 Balintawak Pictures - Executive Producer Luis A. de Guzman